xiyifen123/Your-Co-scientist/README.md

 > **An AI Copilot for Wet Lab Scientists.**
 > Focus on discovery.
 We'll remember the details.

-Your Co-scientist is a voice-first AI companion designed for laboratory scientists.
-It knows where you are in your experiment, reminds you before you make a mistake, and lets you control everything hands-free in a wet lab.
----

 ## The Problem

 Lab work is painful — not because of the science, but because of the logistics: